News on field service management and optimization

 Connected glasses and augmented reality applications allow on-site technicians to be assisted in real time by remote experts, thus reducing unnecessary travel.

-The Rise of Connected Objects (IoT)
+The Rise of Connected Devices (IoT)

 Thanks to sensors and smart equipment, companies can detect failures before they occur, thus limiting emergency interventions and increasing customer satisfaction.

-4. Essential KPIs in 2025
+4. The Essential KPIs in 2025

 Companies closely monitor several indicators to optimize their operations: